inseri-swiss/inseri-core-wp/docs/blocks/dropdown.md

 # Dropdown

-The dropdown block can be used to make the content on your page dynamic by allowing to switch between different parameters.
+The dropdown block can be used to make the content on your page dynamic by allowing to switch between different items.

+The output corresponds to the selected item (the value itself or a corresponding JSON object that can be defined).

 ## Input